-In part two of his series on Israel and the occupation of Palestine Neil Rogall moves on to look at how Britain’s strong relationship with Israel goes back to the Balfour Declaration which paved the way for the Zionist state.
-Read part 1 of this series, The Origins of Zionism, here.
+In part two of his series on Israel and the occupation of Palestine, Neil Rogall moves on to look at how Britain’s strong relationship with Israel goes back to the Balfour Declaration which paved the way for the Zionist state

-A well-loved chant on Palestinian demonstrations is “From the River to the Sea, Palestine will be Free”.
-This slogan succinctly describes the land of Palestine as it was before the Zionist state was created through ethnic cleansing and dispossession in 1948.
+A well-loved chant on Palestinian demonstrations goes, “From the River to the Sea, Palestine will be Free”.
+This slogan succinctly describes the land of Palestine as it was before the Israeli state was created through ethnic cleansing and dispossession in 1948.
 Under the British Mandate (effectively colonial rule) Palestine consisted of what today is Israel, the West Bank and the Gaza strip.

 So how was it that Britain came to rule over Palestine and encourage Zionist emigration there?
 The answer to this lies with the development of British imperialist policy during and immediately after the First World War.

 Palestine was a land of about 26,000 square kilometres, about a tenth of the size of the United Kingdom.
 It was bordered on the north by what is now Lebanon, on the east by the River Jordan.
 It’s western boundary is the Mediterranean Sea and Egypt’s Sinai Peninsula and on the south by the Gulf of Aqaba.

 Its population in 1881 was around 457,000.
 This was made up of around 400,000 Muslims, 42,000 Christians and 13-20,000 Jews.
 By 1914 this had risen to 600,000 with now about 85,000 Jews, many of whom, but not all, made up the first wave of Zionist immigrants.